Follow-up after thyroid cancer treatment

 Radioactive iodine scan

-Some people may have a radioactive iodine scan a few months after treatment to check for any thyroid cancer cells in their body.
+If you had treatment with radioactive iodine you might have a RAI scan 6 to 12 months after treatment.
+This will depend on the risk of the thyroid cancer coming back.
+The scan checks for any remaining thyroid cancer cells in the body.
 Your doctors can tell you if you need this scan.

 This test uses radioactive iodine, which you take as capsules you swallow or as an injection into a vein in the arm.
-After about 20 minutes, you are asked to lie on a couch and a machine called a gamma camera is placed over your neck.
+After about 20 minutes, you lie on a couch and a machine called a gamma camera is placed over your neck.
 The scan is painless.

 To make the scan as accurate as possible, you may be given a drug called recombinant human thyroid-stimulating hormone (rhTSH).
 Or you may be asked to stop taking your thyroid replacement tablets.
 You also need to have a low-iodine diet for a few weeks before your scan.